 Okay, let’s get sappy for a moment.
 It’s Olympic season—let’s put a little sap into all that muscle.
 For two weeks most people around me are glued to whatever device they have access to, holding their breaths, and hoping their favorites take gold.
-Stories are being told of how these Olympians do it—how they defeat the limits of the body to perform in this unreached way.
-And to me these stories are the most important take-away.
-They tell us what it takes to succeed, to overcome.
+Stories are being told of how these Olympians do it—how they defeat the […]Read More Hey, there’s some sap on your back.

 1. Get dressed every day of the week.
 Okay, 5 days out of 7.
 Fine, 4 days.
 NB: Pants with coat covering pajama top and hat covering head does not count as getting dressed.
 2. Speak to people who are not my children or my children’s teachers at least three times a week.
 3. Do […]Read More 9 New Year’s resolutions for a writer, ie. me

 For most of the summer, every time we opened our front door to make our way down the treacherous path, we held our breath, crossed our fingers, and did rock paper scissors to see who would be first.
 We live on a hill, with a steep sloppy cobbled path, and although many visitors complain and […]Read More Dead Things

 How many times have you been told to make sure your fire alarms are working and have batteries in them?
 Countless, I’m sure.
 But, if you’re anything like me, you take this warning half to heart.
 Yah, yah, I know, but I just keep forgetting to stop for batteries.
 It’s OK.
 I’ll get to it. […]Read More Always buy batteries!